twofold-rsc/twofold/sites/website/app/pages/(main)/docs/reference/static-assets.md

 ### Absolute image URLs

 Imported images use relative URLs.
-If you need an absolute URL, you can use the request's `url` property like so:
+Use the page's `url` if you need an absolute URL:

 ```tsx
 // app/pages/index.page.tsx